sfreund-DLR/tankoh2/README.md

 ```

 ## Usage
-A full list the available parameters can be found with
+A full list the available parameters is created with

 ```
 cd <path_to_tankoh2>/src